slapec/yaat/README.md

 -   `yaat.update`

     This event calls `$scope.update()`

+-   `yaat.http.extra`

+    This event is used to set some extra data which should be sent on every `POST`.
+    Event data will have the key `"extra"` in the `POST`.

 ### Events that Yaat is emitting

 -   `yaat.ready`

     Sent when the `yaat` directive is ready to receive events.

+-   `yaat.http.success`

+    Emitted when the last `POST` was successful.

 -   `yaat.http.errors`